joshbegley/nyt-latest/README.md

 **Caitlin Clark returned to Iowa for her jersey retirement.
 Then the Hawkeyes put on a show**\
-`Fans in Iowa celebrated Clark for her jersey retirement, but also lauded USC's JuJu Watkins. `\
+`Fans in Iowa celebrated Clark for her jersey retirement but also lauded USC's JuJu Watkins. `\
 https://nytimes.com/athletic/6108118/2025/02/02/caitlin-clark-jersey-retirement-iowa-usc/

 **What Did Ye’s Wife Wear to the Grammys?
 Not Much.**\